Teaching Policies & Resources — Textbooks and Materials

 The intent of the Federal mandate is to give students enough time to understand the requirements of a course before enrolling and to be aware of the financial commitment to the course because of the cost of the materials and textbooks.

 Additionally, the early deadline gives students an opportunity to find the books or materials from other sources, helping students to reduce their expenses.
+This flier gives information about how textbook prices rise during the semester before the course begins.

 Please note that in no way does the mandate tell faculty what to buy or to limit required materials to a certain number of items or to the cheapest materials.